 Similar to ParentRef, but for the current objects great grand parent.
 Returns the ith value of keyword (key) for the last building object referenced by the function arguments and starting with the current building objects' great grant parent.
-Each key argument references a building object sympath parent.
-Each key argument references a building object except the last one whose value is of a symbolic or numeric type.
+Each key argument references a building object's great grant parent.
+Each key argument references a building object or numeric type.

-'''

-Parent3Ref(key1, i1, key2, i2,...,key, i) or #PR(.....)
+Parent3Ref(key1, i1, key2, i2,...,key, i) or #PR(....)

-'''